 There are enough uncertainties in life.
 Why take the risk for one more unknown?
 That’s why we recommend comparing OH natural gas rates and shopping for a fixed rate plan for your natural gas supply.
-It gives you price certainty, so you can budget and avoid a nasty gas bill.
+It gives you price certainty, so you can budget and avoid a high gas bill.

 Will I get Two Bills when I Switch?

 Nope.
-Your utility will continue to send your bill.
+Your Ohio utility will continue to send your bill.
 You’ll know that your switch is complete when your new supplier shows up as a line item listed on your bill under Natural Gas Supplier.

 What if I Move During my Natural Gas Contract?